berzerk0/Probable-Wordlists/Analysis-Files/README.md

 __Masks are not included the repository and must be downloaded via torrent or MegaLink.__

-Hashcat uses character descriptions to outline password composition.
+HashCat uses character descriptions to outline password composition.
 They are similar to regular expressions.

-* `?l` is used by any character `abdcdefghijklmnopqrstuvwxyz`
+* `?l` represents any character  `abdcdefghijklmnopqrstuvwxyz`
 * `?u` represents `ABCDEFGHIJKLMNOPQRSTUVWXYZ`
 * `?d` represnts `0123456789`

 These are used repeatedly to create __"Masks"__ that are used to describe combinations of characters.

-`?l?l?l?d?d?d` represents all combinations of lowercase letters and numbers from `aaa000` through `zzz999`
+`?l?l?l?d?d?d` represents all combinations of lowercase letters and numbers from `aaa000` through `zzz999`.

 These masks are used to describe composition patterns in the list.